Picrik/adventOfCode/README.md

 Each elve's bag is represent by all the row separated by a blank line.
 Objectivs :
 PART 1 - Find the elf that have the more calories in his bag, and how much.
-PART 2 - Find the amount carried by the top 3
+PART 2 - Find the amount carried by the top 3.

+# Day 2
+Rock Paper Scissors with elves and translating the strategy guide
+Objectivs:
+PART 1 - Find the score based on your assomptions.
+PART 2 - Find the real score.